Henry Synck

-Henry Synck, Jr. was an American industrialist who participated in the development of mechanized farming.
+Henry Synck Jr. was an American industrialist who participated in the development of mechanized farming.

+Early life

+Henry Synck Jr. was born in Saint Sebastian, Ohio on July 30, 1878.
+He married Wilhelmina Oppenheim, the daughter of Joseph Oppenheim, a teacher in Maria Stein, Ohio.

+Farm machines

 In the farming communities of Ohio, fertilization of fields was possible only by the distribution of animal excrement, usually mixed with bedding straw to create a semi-solid mixture of manure.
 The task of shoveling and distributing the manure was backbreaking and there were many attempts made to mechanize this process.
 One such example was a patent by a Daniel Merrell in 1886 for a mechanized "manure spreader".
 There were a number of other patent filings prior to the onset of the 20th century.
 In 1899 John M Kramer, Fred Heckman and Henry Synck, Jr., all of whom lived in the small farming community of Maria Stein, OH were awarded a patent for a device to spread manure which they named a "manure distributor".
 Synck subsequently worked with his future father-in-law, Joseph Oppenheim, to develop the first practical manure spreader.
 Oppenheim's 1900 invention was so successful that it spawned a major manufacturing company, the New Idea Spreader Works, later renamed the New Idea Farm Machinery Company in 1899.
 New Idea celebrated its 100th anniversary in 1999 as a division of AGCO.
 Synck's role in the evolution of manure spreader and other farm machinery technology is well documented by a steady stream of patents that not only describe improvements to the manure spreader, but also other farm machinery from 1899 to 1939.